The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - For programming with Python scripts and Jupyter Notebooks, TypeScript/JavaScript scripts and bash shell scripts, these scripts and notebooks are used in the simplest way possible and all source code and parameters used are explained in the documentation and in in-line source code comments.
 - There are also many installation-, import-, export- and conversion scripts to work fast and install and run without errors but also to help in learning how things actually work!

-3) Third: Remember in programming 'a point is not a comma'!
+3) Third: remember in programming 'a point is not a comma'!
 Typos are made easy but finding them to correct can be really hard!
 So first read carefully until you understand and only then grab your keyboard!
 When coding: type slow and read your code back!

-4) Make copies of files before you change them!!!
+4) Finally: make copies of files before you change them!!!
 - If you want to experiment with building the VMs for the Workshop or the Course then make a copy of the configuration files and the installation scripts and document your changes with in-line comments to keep track of what you did!